moq-wg/moq-transport/draft-lcurley-warp.md

 * `order`.
 An integer indicating the delivery order ({{delivery-order}}).
-A sender SHOULD transmit streams with smallest value first, as bandwidth permits.
-If two streams use the same value, they SHOULD be allocated the same bandwidth (round-robin).
-Note that streams can still arrive out of the intended order due to packet loss.
 This field is optional and the default value is 0.

 * `depends`.